-Chamber measurement technique has made progress in the last years but its insensitivity to various atmospheric conditions suggests such micrometeorological tools as EC are preferable for the investigation of those processes and the determination of ecosystem fluxes.
+Chamber measurement technique has made progress in the last years, but its insensitivity to various atmospheric conditions suggests such micrometeorological tools as EC are preferable for the investigation of those processes and the determination of ecosystem fluxes.

 Acknowledgements.
-The project "Investigation of carbon turnover of grasslands in a northern Bavarian low mountain range under extreme climate conditions" was funded within the joint research project "FORKAST" by the Bavarian State Ministry of Sciences, Research and Arts.
-The authors whish to acknowledge the support of Wolfgang Babel, who conducted the site specific footprint analysis, the technical support of Johannes Olesch and the air sample analy-
+The project "Investigation of carbon turnover of grasslands in a northern Bavarian low mountain range under extreme climate conditions" was funded within the joint research project FORKAST by the Bavarian State Ministry of Sciences, Research and Arts.
+The authors wish to acknowledge the support of Wolfgang Babel, who conducted the site-specific footprint analysis, the technical support of Johannes Olesch, and the free lending of the chambers by LI-COR Biosciences Germany.
+The authors especially wish to acknowledge the support of the late Peter Werle, both as a scientist and friend.
+This publication was funded by the German Research Foundation (DFG) and the University of Bayreuth through the funding program Open Access Publishing.